Hindustani Music – North Indian Music

 The different degrees of intensity in melodic shapes sung in music genres cause remarkable changes from one genre to another although the same melodic shapes are applied.

-There are several vocal gharanas of North Indian music which are vastly different from each other in both musical content and cultural context.
+There are several vocal gharanas of North Indian music that are vastly different from each other in both musical content and cultural context.
 Each gharana has developed musical individuality of voice production through training methods followed by a certain ideology of history and culture.

 Hindustani music comprises many music genres and they are generally classified as classical, semi-classical, and light classical music.
 Mainly dhrupad, dhamar, and khyal are called classical music genres.
 Other genres i.e. thumri, tappa, chaiti, julha, kajri, and dadara are called semi-classical forms.